opengeospatial/HY_Features/section_7.md

 #### 7.4.2	The Catchment model

-The catchment model (Figure 19) defines a logical network of catchments each intentionally represented by geometric shapes or by  networks built using these.
+The catchment model (Figure 19) defines a logical network of catchments each intentionally represented by a geometric shape or by networks displayed using these.
 The catchment model supports the multiple representation of a catchment and allows for the existence of catchments to be recognized, and identifiers assigned based on inflow or outflow nodes.
 This is sufficient to define a simple hierarchy (see section 6.3.1) and a topological network of catchments (see section 6.3.2), allowing to establish topological relationships between hydrometric stations located in the catchment network, without the details of stream network.

 The catchment model provides the topological concept to consider any location on, or projected onto, the land surface as the inflow or outflow node of a corresponding catchment.
 Located in the catchment network, alternative representations may refer to that identifiable reference location.
-Using a simple linear river reference system (defined in section 7.4.4) an arbitrary location can be placed along the flowpath representation relative to such a referent.
-This supports to create a flowline network from a sequence of catchment representations 'drawn' between inflow node and outflow node.
-Special types of one- and two-dimensial geometric representations in common use in hydrology are defined to support this.
+Using a linear river reference system (as defined in section 7.4.4) an arbitrary location can be placed along the flowpath representation relative to such a referent.
+This allows to create a flowline network from a sequence of catchment representations 'drawn' between inflow and outflow nodes.
+Special types of one- and two-dimensional geometric representations in common use in hydrology are defined to support this.

 ![Figure 19: Catchment model (UML class diagram)](figs/fig19.png) Figure 19: Catchment model (UML class diagram)